-The selection of a competent scaffolding contractor is a key decision that can have a big impact on the success or failure of a project.
+The selection of a competent scaffolding contractor is a key decision that will have an impact on the success or failure of a project.

-Scaffolding structures should comply with the relevant provisions of the following statutory Instruments:
+Scaffolding must comply with the relevant provisions of the following main statutory Instruments:

 - The “Health and Safety at Work Act 1974”.

 - The “Work at Height Regulations 2005 (as amended 2007)”.

 - The “Management of Health and Safety at Work Regulations 1999”.

 - The “Construction (Design and Management) Regulations 2015.

 - BS EN 12811 (Referenced in the “Working at Height Regulations 2005”)

 - BS EN 13374: 2013.
 Temporary Edge Protection Systems.

 TG20:13 is the latest scaffolding standard, published in 2014 by the NASC to replace BS 5973.
 TG20:13 is developed to ensure that scaffolding constructed from Tube and Fittings is configured to a standard that complies to the design requirements specified by BS EN 12811, as required by the Work at Height regulations.